Skip to main content

 Time LimitYou get a budget of allowed time (e.g., 15 min/hour, 2 hr/day).
 Once used up, targets are blocked

-Train HabitsLimits how many times you can open a target per day, with a set session duration and mandatory break between sessions
+Session LimitRestricts how many times you can open a target per day.
+Each session has a fixed duration with mandatory breaks between them

 Screen BreaksForces you away from the screen at regular intervals (always applies to the entire computer)